cosinekitty/astronomy/source/kotlin/doc/-astronomy/rotation-ecl-hor.md

 This is one of the family of functions that returns a rotation matrix for converting from one orientation to another.
 Source: ECL = ecliptic system, using equator at J2000 epoch.
 Target: HOR = horizontal system.

+#### Return

+    A rotation matrix that converts ECL to HOR at `time` and for `observer`.
+    The components of the horizontal vector are: x = north, y = west, z = zenith (straight up from the observer).
+    These components are chosen so that the "right-hand rule" works for the vector and so that north represents the direction where azimuth = 0.

 ## Parameters

 jvm